National Clean Diesel Campaign (NCDC)

 - Children’s School Bus Exposure Study, California Air Resources Board, April 2004

-- Pollution Report Card: Grading America's School Bus Fleets (PDF), Union of Concerned Scientists, February 2002 (8 pp, 400K)
+- Pollution Report Card: Grading America's School Bus Fleets (PDF), Union of Concerned Scientists, February 2002 (8 pp, 400K, About PDF)

 - What Parents Need to Know about Diesel School Buses, Natural Resources Defense Council, March 2001